Stressful Travel Day & How to Get a Same Day Passport

 A couple of weeks ago my wife, daughter and I flew from Las Vegas to Fort Lauderdale where we stayed for the night before our supposed quick flight down to Nassau.
 Our tickets to FLL and NAS were booked separately which meant I didn’t need to use her passport to check in for the first flight.

 For some reason as we sat eating dinner in Fort Lauderdale I turned to my wife and said, “Your passport expires soon doesn’t it?”
 To which she said, “I don’t know.”
 I suddenly got a bad feeling in my stomach and went to check.
 The news was bad.
-“Your passport expired 10 days ago!”
-I said.
+Her passport had been expired for 10 days!

 - Went online and located the nearest Passport Agency.
 In our case it was in Miami.
 You need an appointment and I was able to use their online system to set one for 10am the next morning.